apache/incubator-spot/spot-oa/oa/components/README.md

 Before start working with network context module, it is required to have a comma separated network context file.

-This file can be placed anywhere in the system running oni-oa, although we suggest you place it inside the _context_ folder to keep uniformity.
+This file can be placed anywhere in the system running spot-oa, although we suggest you place it inside the _context_ folder to keep uniformity.
 The following schema is expected:
 -   IP: string
 -   Description: String